Red (King Crimson album): Release and reception

-Released in October 1974, Red spent only one week on the British charts, at No. 45, whereas all the band's previous studio albums had reached the top 30.
+Released on 6 October 1974, Red spent only one week on the British charts, at No. 45, whereas all the band's previous studio albums had reached the top 30.
 In the United States, it reached No. 66 on the Billboard 200.
 However, it remained popular with fans and critics.
 Critic Robert Christgau applauded the album despite having been critical of the group's past work; he deemed it "grand, powerful, grating, and surprisingly lyrical" and commented that it "does for classical-rock fusion what John McLaughlin's Devotion did for jazz-rock fusion."
+Alan Heineman of DownBeat was more reserved in his assessment; he praised side B, claiming it's "almost as strong and interesting as their earliest albums", but dismissed side A as "more boring than King Crimson has ever been."
 At the time of release, Sounds reporter Steve Peacock believed the group disbanding was merely a marketing ploy to boost sales.

 Retrospective reviews were resoundingly positive.
 Bruce Eder of AllMusic declared Red to be weaker than its two predecessors, but nonetheless a superlative work: "few intact groups could have gotten an album as good as Red together.
 The fact that it was put together by a band in its death throes makes it all the more impressive an achievement."
 Greg Kot of The Chicago Tribune praised Red as "progressive rock's finest hour" in 1997.
 A Classic Rock reviewer considered it "a walk down a lightless corridor and an unhappy and ferocious counterbalance to the frolics of King Crimson's beginnings" and "laden with heavily distorted sections and a decidedly melancholic vibe".
-In 2023, Sean Murphy of PopMatters wrote, "If ever a rock album could be said to invoke Poe’s famous “unity of effect” theory, Red remains one of the most fully felt, affecting artistic statements in the genre."
+In 2023, Sean Murphy of PopMatters wrote that "If ever a rock album could be said to invoke Poe's famous 'unity of effect' theory, Red remains one of the most fully felt, affecting artistic statements in the genre."

 Like most of King Crimson's catalogue, Red has been re-released numerous times.
-First issued on Compact Disc in 1986, it has also been released as part of the "Definitive Edition" series in 1989 and the "30th Anniversary Edition" series in 1999.
+First issued on compact disc in 1986, it has also been released as part of the "Definitive Edition" series in 1989 and the "30th Anniversary Edition" series in 1999.
 In 2009, Red, In the Court of the Crimson King and Lizard were chosen to launch the band's "40th Anniversary Edition" series, in which each album was presented in a CD/DVD-A package with new stereo and 5.1 surround sound mixes by Steven Wilson; unlike the other editions in the series, however, Red launched with no new stereo mix.
-In 2013, Wilson and Fripp created a new stereo mix for The Road To Red box set, which was also issued separately as part of a 2CD package.
-In October 2024, a 50th Anniversary Edition was released on vinyl, CD/Blu-Ray & digital formats, with a new elemental mix by David Singleton, which included elements not on the original mixes, and both a new stereo and Dolby Atmos remix by Steven Wilson.
-Also included were session tracks detailing the creation of Starless.
+In 2013, Wilson and Fripp created a new stereo mix for The Road to Red box set, which was also issued separately as part of a 2-CD package.
+On 25 October 2024, a 50th Anniversary Edition was released on vinyl, CD/Blu-ray and digital formats, with a new elemental mix by David Singleton, which included elements not on the original mixes, and both a new stereo and Dolby Atmos remix by Steven Wilson.
+Also included were session tracks detailing the creation of "Starless".